AnyBody/anybody-tutorial/The_mechanical_elements/lesson3.md

 period.

 There are various drivers available to create different types of time dependency.
-For a demonstration of the different types, please {download}`downloadand study the Driver demo <Downloads/Demo.Drivers.any>`.
+For a demonstration of the different types, please {download}`download and study the Driver demo <Downloads/Demo.Drivers.any>`.

 :::{rst-class} without-title
 :::